Rodolfo Castro Player Props: Pirates vs. Reds

 Rodolfo Castro At The Plate

-- Castro is hitting .319 with three doubles, two home runs and five walks.
+- Castro is batting .300 with three doubles, two home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.